- Home

 Having an endoscopy

-You will be told not to eat or drink (fast) for six hours before an endoscopy.
-In some cases, you can drink clear fluids until two hours before the procedure.
+You will be told not to eat or drink (to fast) for 6 hours before an endoscopy.
+In some cases, you can drink clear fluids until 2 hours before the procedure.
 Your doctor will let you know about this.
-Before an endoscopy, some specialists may spray the throat with a local anaesthetic to numb it, but more commonly you will be given a sedative into a vein to make the procedure more comfortable.
-A long, flexible tube with a light and small camera on the end (endoscope) will then be passed into your mouth, down your throat and oesophagus, and into your stomach and small bowel.
+To make the procedure more comfortable, you’re likely to be offered sedation to make you feel sleepy.
+A general anaesthetic is only needed for a small number of cases.
+Once the sedative has taken effect, a long, flexible tube with a light and small camera on the end (endoscope) will be passed into your mouth, down your throat and oesophagus, and into your stomach and small bowel.

 Taking a biopsy

-If the doctor sees any areas that look like cancer, they may remove a small amount of tissue from the stomach lining.
-This is known as a biopsy.
+If the doctor sees any areas that look like cancer, they may remove a small amount of tissue from the stomach or oesophageal lining.
+This is called a biopsy.
 A specialist doctor called a pathologist will examine the tissue under a microscope to check for signs of cancer.
-Biopsy results are usually available in 5–7 days.
+Biopsy results are usually available in 2–3 working days.

 An endoscopy takes about 10 minutes.
-You will need to have someone take you home after the procedure, as you may feel drowsy or weak.
-You may have a sore throat afterwards and feel a little bloated.
+You may feel drowsy or weak after the procedure, so will need to have someone take you home.
+You may have a sore throat and feel a little bloated for some time afterwards.

-Endoscopies have some risks, such as bleeding or getting a small tear or hole in the stomach (perforation).
-These risks are very uncommon.
+Endoscopies have some risks, such as bleeding or getting a small tear or hole in the stomach or oesophagus (perforation).
+These complications are very uncommon.
 Your doctor should explain all the risks before asking you to agree (consent) to the procedure.

 Endoscopic ultrasound (EUS)